skukla/vm-from-scratch/README.md

 2. Text:
 	1. Line 1: `Summer's Here`
 	2. Line 2: `Wow your friends and hit the beach in style!`
+	3. Button: `Shop New Yoga`

 <a id="fourth-of-july-sale"></a>
 ##### Fourth of July Sale
-1. Change the top row background image to `promotions/summersunset.jpg`
+1. Change the top row background image to `promotions/fireworks.jpg`
 2. Text:
-	1. Line 1: `Summer's Here`
+	1. Line 1: `Fourth of July Sale`
-	2. Line 2: `Wow your friends and hit the beach in style!`
+	2. Line 2: `Today only, get 25% off every one of our world-class bags!`
+	3. Button: `Shop Bags`

 <a id="summer-sale-lead-out"></a>
 ##### Summer Sale Lead-out